In 2021-22, CU Denver campus community members shared stories related to being a BIPOC student, staff or faculty member at CU Denver

 The goal of the workshop is to create a repository of compelling videos to raise the profile of Diversity, Equity and Inclusion (DEI) in the university and existing concerns, including policy equity, white privilege, and restorative justice.

-Each Participant Who Completes the 2-Day Workshop and Completes a Digital Story Receives A $250 Stipend
+Each Participant Who Completed the 2-Day Workshop (10 hours overall) and Completed a Digital Story Received A $250 Stipend

 - Group sharing of BIPOC-related draft stories about lived experiences as CU Denver student, staff or faculty member